Assessment of Social Skills for Children with Autism (adapted)

 - The SRS is a 65-item family/caregiver checklist designed to differentiate between ASD and other psychiatric conditions.
 The SRS provides norm-based scores that help you evaluate the person’s risk for actually having an ASD and also allows for development of symptom lists.
 There are separate tools for males and females.
 The SRS is a good choice for a screening tool if the team is trying to differentiate ASD from an emotional/behavioral disability.

-Student Interview- Asperger Syndrome
+Structured Student Interview- Asperger Syndrome

 - An informal informational interview used to elicit responses to help understand how an individual thinks about social information.
 Appropriate for individuals at a conversational level of communication.